Main Content

 Dustin A. Greenwalt

-Dustin A. Greenwalt, Assistant Professor of Practice, Coordinator of Undergraduate Studies
+Dustin A. Greenwalt, Assistant Professor

 Communication Studies

-Dustin A. Greenwalt is an Assistant Professor of Practice who specializes in Rhetorical Theory and Environmental Communication in the School of Communication Studies at Southern Illinois University, Carbondale.
+Dustin A. Greenwalt is an Assistant Professor who specializes in Rhetorical Theory and Environmental Communication in the School of Communication Studies at Southern Illinois University, Carbondale.
 He holds a Ph.D. in Rhetorical Theory from the Communication Studies Department at the University of Georgia (2015), an M.A. in Rhetoric from the Department of Communication Studies at Baylor University (2010) and a B.A. in Communication Studies from Wayne State University (2008).

-Operating at the intersections of continental philosophy, rhetorical theory, visual studies, and cultural studies, his work examines the 20th Century environmental movement, the contemporary climate justice movement, visual rhetorics of science and the environment, contemporary anti-fascist media, as well as food rhetorics and embodiment.
+His teaching interests include rhetorical criticism and theory, environmental communication, media theory and social media, as well as the history and practice of social movements.
+Dr. Greenwalt has published essays in edited volumes as well as articles in journals such as Rhetoric Society QuarterlyCommunication and Critical/Cultural StudiesRhetoric, Politics and Culture, and Environmental Communication.
+Operating at the intersections of rhetorical theory, visual rhetoric, and cultural studies, his work examines the 20th Century environmental movement, the contemporary climate justice movement, visual rhetorics of science and the environment, contemporary anti-fascist media, as well as food rhetorics and embodiment.

-Follow Dr. Greenwalt on Twitter @DAGreenwalt
+Follow Dr. Greenwalt on Bluesky: ‪@dgeezy.bsky.social.‬

-Dustin Greenwalt Office: Comm Building 2002A
+Dustin Greenwalt Comm Building 2002A

-Phone: 618-453-1887
+618-453-1887

 dustin.greenwalt@siu.edu